 Whether or not this allays concern over the Cyberpunk 2077 trans poster, it remains to be seen how deep the options CDPR will give us are – and they will certainly be assessed much more carefully in light of the controversy.

 The poster, present at demos of the game to E3 attendees and as part of a Cyberpunk 2077 ray tracing trailer, is a corporate advertisement for a fictional drink.
 The caption ‘mix it up’ is printed alongside a woman with the exaggerated outline of a penis beneath a skin-tight suit.
 The designer of the poster, art director Kasia Redesiuk, spoke to Polygon about it, claiming that the intended subtext is that, by opposing the megacorps responsible for such exploitative advertising, this “is what you’re fighting against” in the game.

 Either way, there’s nothing definite about transgender character options in Cyberpunk 2077; from Tomaszkiewicz’s words, it sounds like it’s a goal that’s being worked towards, rather than something concrete.
-But perhaps this controversy might nudge CDPR into action, where last year its position was less committed.
+But perhaps this controversy might nudge CDPR into action ahead of the Cyberpunk 2077 release date, where last year its position was less committed.